aaharini/Uber-case-study-project-in-python/README.md

 -Evening Peak (around 5 PM to 10 PM): Requests from the Airport prominently show a high number of 'No Cars Available' during these hours.
 This leading to a large number of passengers being stranded or having long wait times.
 This is likely due to drivers not wanting to make a trip from the city in the morning towards airport, and then return empty.

 ## Recommended solutions
--Give extra bonuses for airport rides.
+1. Give extra bonuses for airport rides.
--Company can collaborate with airports for pre-booked rides.
+2. Company can collaborate with airports for pre-booked rides.
--The app can group passengers going in the same direction.
+3. The app can group passengers going in the same direction.

 ## Technologies Used
 -   Python